 We found 4 family medicine practitioners who accept Coventry Open Access HMO near Berkeley Springs, WV.

-Dr. Andrew Berens' area of specialization is family medicine.
-His average rating from his patients is 4.5 stars out of 5.
-He accepts Coventry, Coventry Bronze, Coventry Silver, and more.
-Dr. Berens attended medical school at West Virginia University School of Medicine.
+Dr. Amanda Michael sees patients in Berkeley Springs, WV.
+Her medical specialty is family medicine.
+The average patient rating for Dr. Michael is 4.5 stars out of 5.
+Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Michael takes.
+Dr. Michael attended medical school at West Virginia School of Osteopathic Medicine.

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.